Safety Rest Area Strategic Plan

 The Safety Rest Area Strategic Plan provides an exciting look at how safety rest areas operate in Washington and how they support the highway system and today’s travelers.

-The 2023 WSDOT Safety Rest Area Strategic Plan Draft (PDF 18.7 MB) was released for public comment over the summer, and the final plan will be released in the fall of 2023.
-Safety Rest Areas support highway safety by providing a place for the traveling public, commuters, and freight haulers to stop and rest on their travels.
+The 2023 WSDOT Safety Rest Area Strategic Plan (PDF 9.4 MB) is available for review.
+Safety rest areas support highway safety by providing a place for the traveling public, commuters, and freight haulers to stop and rest on their travels.
 They also serve regional communities throughout the state by supporting commerce, the flow of goods and services, tourism, and recreation.
 The Washington State Department of Transportation will use the plan to support short-term and long-term prioritization of the 47 state-owned safety rest areas.

 The last strategic plan was updated in 2008 – nearly 15 years ago.